Mendeo/web-shared-folder/README.md

 ![Screenshot with files upload enabled](https://github.com/Mendeo/web-shared-folder/blob/master/img/screenshot_upload_enabled.png)
 *Screenshot with files upload enabled*

-In this case, clicking on the link in the form of an up arrow next to the zip archive file will unpack this archive into the current directory.
+In this mode, clicking on the link in the form of an up arrow next to the zip archive file will unpack this archive into the current directory.

 ## Using the HTTPS